My mistakes are your free lessons in this article: Learn how you can actually make money as a small farmer, based on my

 Five chickens breeds that are weird-looking, interesting, uncommon and downright different.

 Whether you're planning on breeding your pet sheep or are interested in trying to earn some extra money getting into the markets for lamb, mutton, or wool, this article will provide you with the information that you'll need to get started breeding sheep.

 What's so great about chopping wood?
 How about more self-confidence, stronger and tighter abdominal muscles, and relief from stress and frustrations.

-Hot process soap making is one of the ways to make all-natural soap at home.
+Hot-process soap making is one way to make all-natural soap at home.
 But what can you add to it to make it more interesting?
-Here's an account of some of my recent adventures in hot process soap making.
+Here's an account of some of my recent adventures in hot-process soap making.

 Looking to achieve a little more self-sufficiency in terms of raising meat livestock?
 Here's what you need to know about producing your own chicken and pork.

 Everything you need to know to get started raising your own chickens for eggs, meat, or both.

-This article shares a bit about scythes; why I like mowing with one, and why you might like it, too.
+This article shares info about scythes and explains why I like mowing with one, and why you might like it, too.

 My top five picks for egg-laying chicken breeds.

 If no one has suggested that you consider farming as a career, then let me be the first.
 Within the next 20 years, more than half of all the farmers in the United States will be too old to work, retired, or deceased.

 A hard apple cider recipe with a twist of pear!
 Simple, easy-to-follow instructions for making apple pear cider.

 Country wines are so much fun and perfect for those of us who aren't brewing or wine-making experts!
 Here's a simple recipe with easy-to-follow instructions for making peach wine from whole peaches.